Danny-Nguyen-05/AI-Oral-Test/README.md

 The entire session is recorded and uploaded to Supabase Storage.
 Teachers can watch it back alongside the transcript.

 **Teacher Dashboard**
-Full assignment management: create, edit, publish/unpublish, browse submissions, view scores, and override AI grades with a note.
+Full assignment management: create, edit, publish/unpublish, delete (with cascade cleanup of all student submissions, recordings, and transcripts), browse submissions, view scores, and override AI grades with a note.

 ---